paigethompson150/paigethompson150/README.md

 - 👋 Hi, I’m @paigethompson150
-- 👀 I’m interested in learning how to make browser games! :D
+- 👀 I’m interested in website development!
-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on ~everything~
-- 📫 How to reach me my email! paigethompson150@gmail.com
+- 📫 Reach me by email! paigethompson150@gmail.com

 <!---
 paigethompson150/paigethompson150 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.